The main focus of this article is to make short-term investors aware of the buyback process in general and how to make a profit out of it.

-You might have heard of the term "Buyback" recently due to its gaining popularity after announcements of buy back by IT majors like Cognizant, TCS, Wipro, Infosys.
-Whether you are a long term investor in the company or planning to buy shares for short term to take part in a buyback.
-You can make a decent return in both the cases.
+The term "Buyback" is gaining popularity after announcements of buyback by IT majors like Cognizant, TCS, Wipro, Infosys.
+Whether you are a long term investor in the company or planning to buy shares for the short term to take part in a buyback, you can make a decent return in both cases.

-Anyone who is holding the stock for long term and have a net holding of Rs 2 lakh and less, buyback makes a lot of sense.
-If you are someone who is planning to buy shares now, then buyback leaves you with a good return in around 3 month time (times it takes to complete the buyback through tender offer).
-In Buyback with tender offer - registrar decide to depend on the volume of buyback how much % of your share will be bought back, its called acceptance ratio.
-If 100% of the shares are not bought back, then also you will get a good return but bit lower.
-Also, you will have to pay short term tax if you are buying shares now and selling before a year.
+Anyone who is holding the stock for the long term and has a net holding of Rs 2 lakh and less, buyback makes a lot of sense.
+If you are someone who is planning to buy shares now, then buyback leaves you with a good return in around 3 months (times it takes to complete the buyback through tender offer).
+In Buyback with the tender offer, the Registrar decides on how much % of the shares will be bought back depending on the volume of the buyback.
+This is called the acceptance ratio.
+If 100% of the shares are not bought back, then also investors can get a good return but a bit lower.
+Also, one has to pay short-term taxes if buying shares now and selling before a year.

-When a company repurchases its outstanding shares from a open market by either of the two ways- tender offer or through open market, this process is called stock buyback or share buyback.
-It is also known as Share Repurchase.
-The company usually buys its own outstanding stocks or outstanding equity from the existing shareholders in exchange for the cash.
+When a company repurchase its outstanding shares from the open market by either of the two ways- tender offer or through open market, the process is called Stock Buyback or Shares Buyback.
+It is also known as Shares Repurchase.
+The company usually buy its own outstanding stocks or outstanding equity from the existing shareholders in exchange for the cash.
 Such transactions are legal and generally monitored by SEBI.
-Buyback has 15% reserved for retail investor with less that 2 lakh worth of holding and 85% for non retails investor which includes promoters, MF, FII, DII etc.
+Buyback has 15% reserved for retail investor with less than 2 lakh worth of holdings and 85% for non-retail investors which include promoters, MF, FII, DII etc.

 Buybacks can be carried out in two ways: